prof3ssorSt3v3/mad9011/docs/modules/week2/README.md

 ::: tip To Do for Next Week

 - Complete Select & Mask exercise
-- Review Profile Card assignment
+- Review content from this week
-- Review week 2 content
+- Read ahead to week 2

   :::